GravityPDF/gravity-pdf/.github/README.md

 1. Run `yarn env:install`, then wait for the Docker environment to start-up
 1. If successful, you will now have a fully-functional development environment setup with Gravity Forms and Gravity PDF.
 The URL and login details will be shown in the terminal.

-If you shutdown Docker and want to fire up the environment later, use `yarn env:start`.
-You can also reset the database back to its original state with `yarn env:reset`
+If you shutdown Docker and want to fire up the environment later, use `yarn env start`.
+You can also reset the database back to its original state with `yarn env:reset`.

 ### Enable X-Debug
 - For Windows users: